github/docs/content/actions/using-github-hosted-runners/connecting-to-a-private-network.md

 **For Layer 3/IP Layer filtering:**

 1. If no outbound internet traffic is allowed in your subnet, you must give {% data variables.product.prodname_actions %} access to specific IP ranges to allow communication from the virtual machine to the {% data variables.product.prodname_actions %} service and Azure dependency service.
-Save the following `.bicep` file.
+Save the following `.bicep` file and name it `actions-nsg-deployment.bicep`.
 You will use this in the next step.

    ```yaml copy
    @description('NSG for outbound rules')